What you need to know:

 What should I do if I have a picture or text I am unsure about?

 It’s important to protect yourself by deleting any pictures you are uncomfortable with straight away.
 NEVER forward these images on to anyone else.
-If you’re worried you may have committed a crime, you can send us a Lawmail or call the Youth Legal Service on 1800 199 006.
+If you’re worried you may have committed a crime, call the Youth Legal Service on 1800 199 006.

 If you decide to do any of these things, you should also have a look at our fact sheet on self-incrimination.